sata2500/a-z-horoscope/README.md

 ![ORM: Prisma](https://img.shields.io/badge/ORM-Prisma-2D3748?style=for-the-badge&logo=prisma)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)

-**Az-Horoscope** is a professional, AI-powered astrology platform that works with real astronomical data.
+**AZ-Horoscope** is a professional, AI-powered astrology platform that works with real astronomical data.
 It combines the ancient wisdom of astrology with the power of modern technology to provide users with personalized insights.

 ## ✨ Features